droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 ### Sending multiple messages at once

-This command can send multiple messages at once.
+This command can send multiple messages sequentially.
 To do it, you simply give multiple messages as the input, like:

 ~~~